 There are some great vintage metal pieces on the Tugboat Sally S, from the industrial lights to the porthole hardware to the brass grab bars and bathroom taps and towel bar.
 These 12 unexpected ways to use metal in your home can get you that same industrial vibe.

 The barge The Three Sailers is located on the banks of Piot Island, opposite the ramparts of the old town of Avignon, with a breathtaking panorama of the Palais des Papes.
 The spacious deck includes a swimming pool — something rarely seen in a home this tiny.
 These 15 modern deck-building tips and shortcuts make adding a deck to your future tiny home easy.

-Follow these steps to make sure your wood-burning fireplace is safe and a potbellied stove can put off enough heat to keep a tiny home more than cozy during winter months.
 This authentic narrowboat manages to provide every necessity in a small space, and the stove is a working heating system.

 You might want to line up a some ready-to-roll tiny houses right now, because once you’ve lived with the efficiency of this freestanding kitchen, you’ll be hooked on tiny-house living forever.
 The houseboat Maria guest suite has everything you need to make your stay enjoyable.

 It’s like they read our 25 tips for turning your backyard shed into a tiny hideaway, because this tiny houseboat looks just like a little wooden shed, floating on top of a barge.
 A ship’s pilot house has been turned into a guest suite in this houseboat near Notre Dame Cathedral.
 Get to know when Notre Dame was built.